COSI-Lab/book/src/infrastructure/racks.md

-# Server Room
+# Racks

 _updated: Oct 16th 2022_

-There are 5 racks in use in the COSI server room (SC 334-A).
+This page serves as an index of all of COSI server racks.

+**Server Room:**

 In order from SC 334 enterance to SC 346 they are named:

 - [left](#left)
 - [right](#right)